Ten Years (2015 film): Local Egg

-and "Already too late" fading out and replaced by "Not too late".

 Production

 The independent film was conceived by Ng Ka-leung, a graduate of the Hong Kong Polytechnic University.
 Ng said that the idea predated the Umbrella Movement, and was inspired by ongoing political, educational and housing problems.
 He explained in late 2015:

 I had the idea for Ten Years early last year.
 I had been feeling dejected for years about the lack of future for Hong Kong.
 The national education controversy showed that the next generation are at risk of ideological indoctrination.
 Political, education and housing problems have festered for years and all protest movements have turned out to be futile in the end.
 I wanted to make a film to flesh out possible future scenarios so people might be goaded into thinking more about the future path Hong Kong should take.

 The film was produced on a budget of HK$500,000 (US$64,000).
 The cast and crew were mainly volunteers.
 It was filmed in Hong Kong.